EVPN-VXLAN Configuration

 Step 3 On the Settings page, enter a Name and Description, then click NEXT.

-Note: The Name value defines the name of the prefix list in AFC and on the switch.
+Note: The Name value defines the name of the prefix list in Fabric Composer and on the switch.

 Step 4 On the Scope page, select the two border leaf switches in the Switches field, then click NEXT.